Building customisable forms - Beta

-- Setup enables you to build a form with a variety of components.
-This can only be done when a form is in draft.
+- Setup enables you to build a form with a variety of components when a form is in draft.

-- Invites shows the contacts and children who have been invited to complete the form and the status of their response.
+- Invites shows who has been invited to complete the form and the status of their response.

-- Responses details the responses given by each individual, along with a Download csv option.
+- Responses details the responses given by each individual.

 A filter enables you to search for Past, Active, Active & Future and Future forms, with Active & Future as the default.

 A Search box allows you to search for forms by name and an Advanced search option includes filters for Access (Public/Private/Anonymous) and Status (Draft/Published).